zafodtom/lastsong/README.md

 # lastsong.py
-Python script for Volumio to generate playlists with recently added songs.
+Python script for Volumio to generate playlists consisting of recently added songs.

-This script generates a Volumio playlist to the folder `/data/playlist` from file added info from `/var/log/mpd.log`.
+This script generates a Volumio playlist to the folder `/data/playlist` from file added info in `/var/log/mpd.log`.
 The script automatically starts `mpc update` to update your Volumio library.

 # Version